dmavrides/dmavrides.github.io/_pages/hobbies.md

 * Jogging - Started in 2021.
 This is painful and I'm bad at it, but I keep trying.
 Could jog 5k in <30mins, and once jogged a loop around Central Park.

 **Games**
-* Chess - Currently ~2100 lichess on all time controls.
+* Chess - ~2100 lichess on all time controls.
 Started playing freshman year of high school, tied 3rd-place in 11th grade k-12 nationals; won various local tournaments.
 * BeatSaber - S most Expert/many Expert+ songs
 * Overwatch - GM/t500 peak
 * Storybook Brawl - Mythic/4600 peak